Authentication Methods

 iss | JWT issuer | No | None |

 sub | JWT subject | Yes | Non-empty and unique.
-If there is no mapping configuration for loginName/email, HENGSHI uses this value as the unique identifier for the user.
-If there is a mapping configuration for loginName/email, this value is ignored.
+If there is no mapping configuration for loginName/email, HENGSHI will use this value as the unique identifier for the user.
+If there is a mapping configuration for loginName/email, this value will be ignored.
 It is recommended to use the mapping configuration for loginName/email, where the value of sub is the same as the value of loginName/email. |

 exp | JWT expiration time | No | If expired, the JWT becomes invalid. |